Sugar maple is a medium to large tree with a large, round crown.

-Leaves opposite, simple, 3–6 inches long, triangular overall, sometimes wider than long, usually 5-lobed but sometimes 3-lobed; lobes mostly entire or irregularly toothed, the tips pointed, sinuses U-shaped, upper surface dark green, lower surface paler and whitish, smooth except for tufts of hairs at the vein axils.
+Leaves are opposite, simple, 3–6 inches long, triangular overall, sometimes wider than long, usually 5-lobed but sometimes 3-lobed; lobes tapered to sharply pointed tips, sides of lobes often with secondary lobes or teeth; sinuses between main lobes U-shaped and forming angles less than 90 degrees; upper surface dark green; lower surface pale green, bluish or grayish green, or whitish, smooth except for tufts of hairs at the vein axils.

-Bark smooth and gray on young trees, later darker with grooves and irregular scaly plates.
+Bark is smooth and gray on young trees, later darker with grooves and irregular scaly plates.

-Twigs slender, shiny, smooth, green at first, reddish-brown later; pores conspicuous, pale; bud tips sharp-pointed.
+Twigs are slender, shiny, smooth, green at first, reddish-brown later; pores conspicuous, pale; bud tips sharp-pointed.

 Flowers April–May, with male and female flowers commonly on the same tree (sometimes on separate trees), borne on long, hairy, drooping stalks, appearing as the leaves are expanding.

-Fruit matures August–October, reddish-brown, samaras (winged fruits) in pairs, each wing ¾–1½ inches long.
+Fruit matures August–October, reddish brown, samaras (winged fruits) usually in pairs, each wing ¾–1½ inches long.

 The description above refers to sugar maple's nominate subspecies, Acer saccharum saccharum.
 Missouri has three other subspecies of sugar maple, too.